 Non-Discrimination

-Non-Discrimination Law and Complaint Process
+Non-discrimination Law and Complaint Process

 The City of Hilliard believes in equal opportunity and treatment for all individuals living, working, and visiting our community.
 In 2021, Council enacted legislation (Ord.
 21-17 and Resolution 21-R-40) specifically addressing unlawful discriminatory practices in employment, housing, and public accommodations.